Aurelien-Pelissier/AlphaFUSE/README.md

 #### Backpropagation phase

 The original FUSE [2] algorithm backpropagate the reward only for the nodes withing the current path.
 In alphaFUSE [1], the reward is backpropagated to all ancestor nodes.
-Since the number of nodes to be updated at depth *d* scales as *2^d*, the backpropagation is said to be exponential.
+Since the number of nodes to be updated at depth *d* scales as *2^d*, the backpropagation is said to be exponential. te parameter *alpha* tune the backpropagation of the ancestor nodes, see the original paper [1] for details.

 <img align="center" src="https://raw.githubusercontent.com/Aurelien-Pelissier/AlphaFUSE/master/img/backpropagation.png" width=700>